 The growth of dense, urban areas along ancient, bird migration routes poses a significant and often fatal threat to migrating birds.
-Ornithologists now claim that collisions with human-built structures are the leading cause of migratory bird mortality in North America, second only to habitat loss.
+Ornithologists now claim that bird collisions with human-built structures is a leading cause of bird death across North America.

 birds cannot see glass.
 They see a reflection of their habitat (trees, bushes, water, sky) in windows or in the mirrored exteriors on office towers and other structures, but they cannot see the glass.
 From a bird’s perspective, glass is an invisible barrier to their habitat.